-Thermometers – Thermometers are a critical tool as water temperature dictates fish activity and feeding as well as insect emergence’s.
+- Thermometers – Are a critical tool as water temperature dictates fish activity and feeding as well as insect emergence’s.
 Knowing the preferred temperature range of rainbow trout (55F-65F) allows fly fishers to eliminate non productive water.
 Using a traditional thermometer on a string, anglers can vertically probe the water and locate fish.

-Hemostats or Forceps – These are necessary to crimp barbs, remove hooks from fish and friends, or even set indicator depth.
+- Hemostats or forceps are necessary to crimp barbs, remove hooks from fish and friends, or even set indicator depth.
 If possible look for a pair with cutters.

-Knot Tying Tool – Knot tyers like the “Tie-fast Tool” for forming nail knots are handy if attaching leaders or butt sections to a fly line is a preferred set up.
+- Knot Tying Tool – Knot tyers for forming nail knots are handy if attaching leaders or butt sections to a fly line is a preferred set up.

-Swivels and/or Tippet Rings – Carry Barrel swivels and/or tippet rings for using with slip indicators, they will keep you from losing the peg.
+- Swivels – Barrel swivels are another option.
 A small bag of #12-#16 swivels should suffice.

-Vials or a White Tray – This allows for clear inspection of the contents guiding fly selection and determining feeding depth.
+- Vials or White tray – This allows for clear inspection of the contents guiding fly selection and determining feeding depth.
 Bottom dwelling contents would suggest presenting patterns just above the weeds.
 Conversely, emergers and adults would indicate fish are cruising near the surface.